Last Updated on July 26, 2023 by Melissa S.

 Can I still use Paypal as a buyer?

 Yes – Paypal can still be used to purchase items on eBay if you are a buyer.
 The option to pay using Apple Pay and Google Pay will also be added for buyers in this new rollout, as well as the existing methods of cash and bank card.

 Are the eBay seller fees different with the new payment system?

-Yes – and no. Currently, eBay take a flat 10% fee from each sale price (including postage) while Paypal take a 2.9% cut, plus 30p on every sale.
-Under the new eBay payment system, eBay will take 12.8% plus a 30p fee.
+Yes – and no. Previously, eBay took a flat 10% fee from each sale price (including postage) while Paypal took a 2.9% cut, plus 30p on every sale.
+Under the managed eBay payment system, eBay take 12.8% plus a 30p fee.